She Gets It Done: Meet Amour Destine Founder, Annie Gibbs

 How do you prepare (mentally, physically, spiritually) to achieve your goals?

 Spiritually I am grounded in my faith as a Muslim.
 Connecting with Allah on a daily basis through prayer and reading the Quran enables me to stay focused.
-I also find having a loving community of friends and family around me who I can enjoy spending time with just relaxing and scheduling down time with keeps me grounded.
-Those friends that hold me to account and ensure that I separate my personal life and time from my day to day working.
+I also find having a loving community of friends and family around me who I can enjoy spending time with from just relaxing and scheduling down time with to travelling home to Mali keeps me grounded.
+I am blessed to be surrounded by friends and family that hold me to account and ensure that I separate my personal life and time from my day to day working.

 What do you do when challenges and obstacles interrupt your plans?

-Having PTSD at times it can feel as though things are not going according to plan due to my desire to achieve my goals and make a difference.
-However, I just find slowing my pace down really helps.
+Having PTSD, at times it can feel as though things are not going according to plan due to my desire to achieve my goals and make a difference.
+However, I just find in those moments that what works best is to slow my pace down really helps.
 Reminding myself that I can take things step by step, there is no need to rush things in life.
 All that is supposed to be will be.
 There is always a solution for life’s challenges.
-They come and go but there are also rainbows in the clouds in the form of people, leaders and loved ones who constantly help remind me to not give up.
+There are also rainbows in the clouds in the form of people, leaders and loved ones who constantly help remind me to not give up.
 I have been able to overcome in the past and it is possible again.
 Having this perspective is best for me.

-Plans can always change and having the mindset that that is ok enables me to adapt and be flexible when they do change.
+Plans can always change and having this mindset, that it is ok enables me to adapt and be flexible when they do change.

 Tell us about an accomplishment that you’re especially proud of and why.